mmshahria/GlassboardTech-API-Reference/Closes/PUT Replace Close by ID.md

-Partially modify existing close records based on the supplied `key:value` pairs in the JSON format.
-Supply the unique `closeId` in the path parameter to execute a partial update operation to a specific close for the current user.
+Replace an existing close record based on the input parameters `key:value` pair that are supplied in the request body.
+Supply the unique path parameter `closeId` in the canonical path to execute a replace operation to a specific, close resource.

-# Attributes
+# Parameters

 <strong>id<strong> `string`